luk036/ellipsoid-method/cutting_plane.md

 Shrinking
 ---------

--   Another possible way is, to update the best-so-far
+-   Another possible way is to update the best-so-far
-    $t$ whenever a feasible solution $x_0$ is found by solving the equation $\Phi(x_0, t_\text{new}) = 0$.
+    $t$ whenever a feasible solution $x_0$ is found, by solving the equation $\Phi(x_0, t_\text{new}) = 0$.

 -   If the equation is difficuit to solve